catid/wirehair/README.md

 # Wirehair
-## Fast and Portable Erasure Codes in C
+## Fast and Portable Fountain Codes in C

 Wirehair produces a stream of error correction blocks from a data source using an erasure code.
 When enough of these blocks are received,